ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_setup.md

 ## [Install ROS Package](#install-ros-package)

-Install dependent packages for OpenMANIPULATOR-PRO ROS program.
+Install dependent packages for OpenMANIPULATOR-PRO.
 Run the following commands in a terminal window.

 **NOTE**: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is `Ctrl`+`Alt`+`t`.
 {: .notice--info}